tannerdsilva/QuickLMDB/README.md

 ## Compatibility

-QuickLMDB is fully supported on all platforms capable of running Swift, including:
+QuickLMDB is fully supported(*) on all platforms capable of running Swift, including:

 - Linux

-- MacOS
+- MacOS (* Non-Sandboxed Only)

 - iOS